easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 ## Works Well With

-This add-on is programmed particularly to react to some prominent web page styling add-ons.
+This add-on is programmed particularly to be responsive to some prominent web page styling add-ons.

 <ol>
 	<li><a href="https://addons.mozilla.org/firefox/addon/darkreader/">Dark Reader</a></li>